Table of Contents

 FAST (Focused Assessment with Sonography for Trauma)

-In patients with polytrauma who are hemodynamically unstable and refractory to fluid administration and blood transfusion, bedside FAST is the only imaging method beneficial to them.
-Free fluid in the abdomen and pelvis suggest intraabdominal hemorrhage.
+In patients with polytrauma who are hemodynamically unstable and refractory to fluid administration and blood transfusion, bedside FAST is the only beneficial imaging method.
+Free fluid in the abdomen and pelvis suggest intra-abdominal hemorrhage.